openshift-evangelists/kbe/content/page/pods.md

 To sum up, launching one or more containers (together) in Kubernetes is simple, however doing it directly as shown above comes with a serious limitation: you have to manually take care of keeping them running in case of a failure.
-A better way to supervise pods is to use [replication controllers](/rcs/), or even better [deployments](/deployments), giving you much more control.
+A better way to supervise pods is to use [deployments](/deployments), giving you much more control over the life cycle, including rolling out a new version.

 [Next](/labels)